What Constitutes Drug Manufacturing?

-Manufacturing drugs is prohibited in the state of Louisiana unless the state or federal government provides a license to you.
+Unless the state or federal government provides a license to you, manufacturing drugs is prohibited in the state of Louisiana.
 Drug manufacturing charges typically apply to individuals cultivating drugs like marijuana in their home – or sometimes making methamphetamines.

 What Is the Definition of Drug Manufacturing in New Orleans?